Expression

 to_latex Convert the expression into a LaTeX string.

-to_polynomial Convert the expression to a polynomial.
+to_polynomial Convert the expression to a polynomial, optionally, with the variables and the ordering specified in vars.

 to_rational_polynomial Convert the expression to a rational polynomial, optionally, with the variable ordering specified in vars.